Aarian-A/sado-bot/README.md

 # sado-bot
-Leaves a message whenever someone leaves a discord server
+Leaves a message whenever a member departs from the discord server